vf-ccarlson/VFPDFJsTest/README.md

 Additionally, we will need to build a digital signature file at the end of `testSubmit()` that displays IP Address, full name, and date/time.
 This signature input will need to be added into the end of the dynamic form as well as any legal requirements to be determined at a later date.

-For more details, have a look at the base code this is based on at [The following github repo](https://github.com/phihag/pdfform.js/blob/master/docs/demo.js).
+For more details, reference the base code this is based on at [the following github repo](https://github.com/phihag/pdfform.js/blob/master/docs/demo.js).